talmolab/sleap/_sources/reference.rst.txt

 :code:`sleap-label` (or :code:`python -m sleap.gui.app`) runs the GUI application.

 :code:`sleap-train` (or :code:`python -m sleap.nn.train`) is the command-line interface for *training*.
 Use this for training on a remote machine/cluster/colab notebook.
-Run with :code:`--help` for details.

 :code:`sleap-track` (or :code:`python -m sleap.nn.inference`) is the command-line interface for running *inference* using models which have already been trained.
-Use this for running inference on a remote machine/cluster/colab notebook.
-All training parameters are exposed; run with :code:`--help` for details.
+Use this for running inference on a remote machine such as an HPC cluster or Colab notebook.
+All training parameters are exposed.

+:code:`python -m sleap.nn.tracking` allows you to run the cross-frame identity tracker (or re-run with different parameters) without needed to re-run inference.
+You give it a prediction file.

+:code:`python -m sleap.info.trackcleaner` is an experimental script which tries to clean the resuls of cross-frame identity tracking by connecting "breaks" where we lose one identity and spawn another.
+You specify how many identities there should be in a frame (i.e., the number of animals).

+:code:`python -m sleap.gui.training_editor` allows you to view and create new training profiles.
+These are the files which specify what the model will be used for (confidence maps, part affinity fields, centroids, or top-down confidence maps), the network architecture (e.g., UNet), and the other training parameters (e.g., learning rate, image rescaling, image augmentation methods).
+If you want to view an existing profile—including a `training_job.json` file associated with a trained model—you can specify it's path as the first command-line parameter.
+You can also do this if you want to use an exiting profile as a template for creating a new training profile.

 :code:`python -m sleap.info.write_tracking_h5` allows you to export the tracking data from a SLEAP dataset into an HDF5 file that can be easily used for analysis (e.g., read from MATLAB).

+**Note**: For more details about any command, run with the :code:`--help` argument (e.g., :code:`sleap-track --help`).

 Menus
 -----